xianhu/PSpider/README.md

 # PSpider

-A simple spider frame written by Python, which needs Python3.5+
+A simple web spider frame written by Python, which needs Python3.5+

 ### Features of PSpider
 1. Support multi-threading crawling mode (using threading and requests)